sanjayankur31/ankursinha.in/content/vim-classroom-for-beginners-repeat-for-apac.rst

 :author: ankur
 :category: Tech
 :tags: Fedora, fedora-classroom, vim
-:tags: Fedora, fedora-classroom, vim
-:tags: Fedora, fedora-classroom, vim
-:tags: Fedora, fedora-classroom, vim
-:tags: Fedora, fedora-classroom, vim
-:tags: Fedora, fedora-classroom, vim
-:tags: Fedora, fedora-classroom, vim
-:tags: Fedora, fedora-classroom, vim
 :slug: vim-classroom-for-beginners-repeat-for-apac

 Hi there!

-| As promised, I'm going to repeat the **VIM class for beginners**
-tomorrow at
-|  **2100 IST (1530 UTC)** to suit APAC.
-I'm going to cover more or less
+As promised, I'm going to repeat the **VIM class for beginners** tomorrow at **2100 IST (1530 UTC)** to suit APAC.
+I'm going to cover more or less the same points I covered in the initial class.
-the
-|  same points I covered in the initial class.
 Please try and make it :)

 **The venue of course, is #fedora-classroom on Freenode.**